 CHOCOLATE SALTED CARAMEL PROFITEROLES

-Now I totally understand why some people don’t like a Christmas pudding, all that fruit, nuts, too rich, too stodgy, but it’s Christmas!
-We need to indulge in something, so this recipe I’m going to share with you will definitely do just that, INDULGE
+Now I totally understand why some people don't like a Chocolate puddings, I'm one of them! all that sugar, too rich, too stodgy, but people do!
+We need to indulge in something, so this recipe I'm going to share with you will definitely do just that INDULGE

 This recipe will easily serve 10 people